 How to make this almond ricotta - step by step

 Add all of the ingredients to a high-powered blender.
-I use the Nutri Ninja.
+I use a Ninja.
 You can also use a food processor if you don't have a high-powered blender.

 Blend on high until almonds have been fully blended and no visible chunks remain, stopping to scrape down the sides as needed.